THE RECONSTRUCTED NURSE

 It has a design problem.

 Fifty-one percent of nurses considered leaving the profession in 2022.
 Burnout prevalence across nursing specialties ranges from 43 to 80 percent.
-Moral injury — distinct from burnout and requiring different intervention — is a documented and growing crisis in the nursing workforce.
+Moral injury — distinct from burnout and requiring different intervention — is a documented and escalating crisis in the nursing workforce.

 The standard response is to offer nurses wellness programs and coping strategies.
 The message, intended or not: you need to be stronger.